Bowtie8904/BtAssetManager/README.md

 - mp3

-It is intended for sounds files and pixel art images.
+It is intended for sound files and pixel art images.
 Using large scale textures might lead to poor performance.

 ## Getting started